A Grand Unification of Quantum Algorithms: From QSP to QSVT

 \subsection{Quantum Signal Processing}

-Quantum signal processing (QSP) generalizes the results of recent works on composite pulse sequences~\cite{Low_2016, Low_2017, Low_2019}.
-QSP is built on the idea of interleaving two kinds of single qubit rotations: a {\em signal} rotation operator $W$, and a {\em signal processing} rotation operator $S$.
+Quantum signal processing (QSP) generalizes the results of composite pulse sequences~\cite{Low_2016, Low_2017, Low_2019}, and is built on the idea of interleaving two kinds of single qubit rotations: a {\em signal} rotation operator $W$, and a {\em signal processing} rotation operator $S$.
 These rotation operations are about different axes through the Bloch sphere, e.g. commonly $W$ is an $x$-rotation, while $S$ is a $z$-rotation.
-Moreover, the signal rotation is always by the same angle $\theta$, whereas the amount of signal processing rotation is varied according to some pre-determined sequence.
+Moreover, the signal rotation always rotates through the same angle $\theta$, whereas the signal processing rotation rotates through a variable angle according to some pre-determined sequence.